FranzYuri/Hackathon/README-ROCKETPY.md

 ## Acknowledgments

-I want to thank all of the members of Projeto Jupiter, both those who helped with the coding and the ones who supported and encouraged me through all this proccess.
+I want to thank all the members of Projeto Jupiter, both those who helped with the coding and the ones who supported and encouraged me through all this proccess.
 Without them maybe this idea would never exist, and I cannot express how much I apprecciate the learning opportunities this project offered me.